-Product Managers (or Product Owners for Scrum Projects) may be the most important roles on your website project.
+Product Managers (or Product Owners for Scrum Projects) may be the most important role in your website project.
 You can have the greatest development team in the world, but unless you give them clear direction you will probably:

-- End up with a website which doesn’t meet your core business requirements
+- End up with a website that doesn’t meet your core business requirements

 - Go over budget

 So why does this happen?
 A Product Manager/Owner’s responsibilities are often split among stakeholders, meaning you have a number of stakeholders making short-sighted decisions.
 People will always want more control and more features, so you will end up with a lot of decisions which don’t address the real business needs.
 This is where the Product Manager/Owner comes in; he/she should assemble and understand individual needs, but have the final say on what is required.

 I often hear “we need more control”, “we also need this feature”, but more control and more features often result in a website that is too complex and sometimes unreliable - complexity is the enemy of reliability.
 This is especially true when working with web content management systems and e-commerce solutions which are not suited for heavy customization.
 And by adding features that don’t align with your strategic goals, you are making the user experience worse, not better.
 Keep in mind, what customers and stakeholders think they want is not always what they really need.

 So who should be your Product Manager/ Owner?
 You can start by asking yourself these questions.
 Does <insert name>:

 - Understand the marketplace, customers and internal business processes?

 Great Product Managers understand Sales, Marketing, Customer service, Operations etc.